ankitdey-marsh/Olbia-WebApp/README.md

 3. __EmailJs__ which directly sends mail to personal email.
 4. __Receive email alerts__ when someone contacts through the page.
 5. Start and run the website __completely free__.
 No hosting, backend server, or database required.
+\
+__PS__: This website is built on basic HTML, CSS and Javascript hence implementing responsiveness was not possible.
+Best suited for __1980x1080__ resolution displays.

 # Getting Started
 1. `$ git clone https://github.com/ankitdey-marsh/Olbia-WebApp.git` - clone this project to your computer